Ishaan Tharoor: The world is watching New Zealand's Jacinda Ardern

 Ardern, whose personal magnetism drove her Labour Party to electoral victory in 2017, has appeared in a Vogue photo spread and on American late-night television.
 When she gave birth to a baby in office — and then brought her 3-month-old daughter to the United Nations General Assembly last year — the unusual precedent only burnished her image as a global feminist icon.
 There even was a term for her celebrity: "Jacindamania."

-But not all at Davos were impressed with the charismatic, liberal and young — Adern is just 38 — world leader.
+But not all at Davos were impressed with the charismatic, liberal and young — Ardern is just 38 — world leader.

 Speaking on the condition of anonymity to Today's WorldView, one Western fund manager with dealings in the Asia-Pacific region scoffed that Ardern "was just a less annoying Justin Trudeau with an easier country to run" — a jab both at her and the Canadian prime minister, another darling of the center left who critics argue has traded too long on his rosy image rather than actual policy achievements.